temporalio/documentation/docs-src/python/how-to-mock-activities-in-python.md

         )
 ```

-When providing the Worker with the mocked Activity implementations, you should only provide the mocked implementations and not the real implementations.

 The mocked Activity implementation should have the same signature as the real implementation, including the input and output types, and the same name.
 So that when the Workflow invokes the Activity, it will invoke the mocked implementation instead of the real one, allowing you to test your Workflow in isolation.